thecanadianroot/open-pull-request-action/README.md

     # Merge the pull-request?
 Uses false by default.
 Type: boolean
     merge:

+    # The merge method of the pull-request (choices: merge, squash, rebase).
+Uses 'squash' method if merge is set to true.
+Optional.
+Type: string
+    merge-method:

     # The repository owner.
 Uses current repository owner if not specified.
 Type: string
     owner: